 In Closing: One More Buzzword

 Trade shows, events, and conferences are uniquely positioned to be the best at “omni-commerce” (the buzziest of buzzwords).
+Above are just some of the many tools at your disposal.

 In other words, they can provide the most cost-effective and efficient ways for their attendees to connect with each other online and off — or as we like to say, IRL-meets-URL.